Racism in the United States: Ethnic-racial socialization

 Ethnic-racial socialization refers to the transfer of knowledge about various aspects of race or ethnicity through generations.
 Parents of color use ethnic-racial socialization to transfer cultural knowledge to their children to protect them from potential biases which they may face as a result of their ethnicity and/or race.
 However, how parents choose to socialize their children regarding issues of ethnicity and race may affect children differently.
 For example, when parent's socialization efforts focus on positive aspects of their race or ethnicity, children of color tend to report higher self-esteem.
 On the other hand, if the focus of socialization mainly revolves around mistrust about interracial or inter-ethnic relations, children's self-concept, or how children view themselves might suffer.
 Promotion of socialization that centers on mistrust is especially harmful when parents present it without also teaching positive coping skills.

 Wang et al. (2020) conducted a meta-analytic review of 334 articles examining the effects of ethnic-racial socialization on children of color's psychosocial adjustment.
 Researchers evaluated the stage of children's development in which the effects of ethnic-racial socialization would be most prominent.
 Their findings using their systematic review process showed a positive relationship between parental ethnic-racial socialization and psychosocial well-being measures, including self-perception, confidence, and interpersonal relationships.

 The effects of age varied based on the psychosocial well-being measure a study used.
 Results showed that the link between positive self-perception and ethnic-racial socialization was most effective when it occurred in childhood and early adolescence.
 On the other hand, children who reported positive relationships between their interpersonal relationships and ethnic-racial socialization showed this paper in middle to late adolescence.
 The effects of ethnic-racial socialization also varied based on children's race/ethnicity.
 Self-perception and ethnic-racial socialization are related more positively among African Americans, suggesting that parents used ethnic-racial socialization to buffer against the deep-rooted stigma and biases African Americans face in the United States.
 Contrary to the experiences of African Americans, ethnic-racial socialization was related to low self-perception among Asian Americans.
 Extensive research is required to better understand the connection of ethnic-racial socialization for Asian American children's psychosocial well-being.

 To better understand the effects of ethnic-racial socialization and psychological development, research should take into account known moderating factors similar to stereotype threat.
-It is important to note that the research findings were correlational and as such does not imply causality.
+The research findings were correlational and as such does not imply causality.